justinyaodu/CHS-FTC-CAD/README.md

 If you are new to SolidWorks, please follow the instructions [here](docs/TUTORIAL.md).

 This repository is for part files only; teams should set up their own repositories as detailed [here](docs/GITHUB.md).

+Parts are organized in this manner: solidworks/*manufacturer*/*part type*/